 While the clean energy transition has often been seen as an urban undertaking, rural states are equally benefiting from the opportunities available through the Inflation Reduction Act (IRA).
 These communities represent an untapped potential in the American renewable energy market, and rural geography and climate provide them with large amounts of renewable energy potential.
 Currently, the energy industry in rural and southern states is driven by oil, gas, and coal resources, although the IRA has offered an opportunity to transition.
-In addition to a select few state initiatives or utility-established climate targets, the passage of the IRA has accelerated the investment in clean energy in these regions.
+In addition to a select few state initiatives or utility-established climate targets, the passage of the IRA has accelerated the investment in clean energy in rural regions.
 With new carbon-free projects coming online, distributed energy resources (DERs) will be at the forefront of this change.

 How the IRA Changes the Landscape